 GC Saphira Mme Butterfly of ComposerCat

-In the early days it was difficult because they could not breed brown to brown… there just weren’t enough brown cats, so they had to find other cats carrying brown genes to use in this breeding program (such as chocolate or seal point Siamese).
-Once they had produced brown kittens from these matings, they would breed back to their lines to try and intensify the genetics and eventually were able to produce litters that were mostly if not all brown.
+In the early days it was difficult because they couldn't just breed brown to brown… there just weren’t enough brown cats, so they had to find other cats carrying brown genes to use in this breeding program (such as chocolate or seal point Siamese or black cats that carried points).
+Once they had produced brown kittens from these matings, they would breed back to their lines to try and intensify the genetics and eventually were able to produce litters that were mostly if not all brown and of consistent type.
 This was wonderful – exactly what they were hoping for.
-Now they would work on developing the ‘type’ of cat they wanted to create by culling out the undesirable features and using the cats with features that they preferred in their breeding program.
+Now they would work on developing the ‘type’ of cat they wanted to create by culling out the undesirable features and using the cats with features that they preferred in their future breeding programs.

 In America, the brown cats that were imported remained healthy with a few minor exceptions.
 They too were crossed to Siamese and a Russian Blue to increase the gene pool and but quickly bred back to brown to continue producing only solid brown cats.
 The American breeders liked the type of cat that had been imported and worked to keep those features consistent.
 Soon, there were enough brown cats to petition for acceptance as a breed in America.
 In 1964 the cat known as the Havana Brown was accepted for Championship in CFA.
 The look was the look of the early imports and the distinct muzzle became a hallmark of the Havana Brown breed.

 Over the last 50+ years, very little has changed in the American Havana Brown standard.
 We have continued to breed essentially the same cat for over 50 years.
 Viewing photos of the Havana 50 years ago (Elmtower Bronze Idol, the first Havana Brown, pictured below), 25 years ago and today, you will see very little difference in this breed.